gyanendras1898/Metro-System/README.md

+Use this project to learn all the technology step by step and their importance.

 # Metro-System
 user have option to create account, login, swipe in, swipe out and get the fare between metro stations.